inlavigo/gg_router/README.md

-# GgRouter - Simple Routing for Flutter
+# GgRouter - Easy Routing for Flutter

-Easily nested routes to your flutter app.
-Navigate relatively and absolutely.
-Synchronize widget state and query params.
+A good routing and navigation system opens many doors: Deeply link to any place in your app.
+Navigate with ease from one widget to another.
+Restore the exact state of your app.
+GgRouter gives you a simple and powerful routing library for flutter built on the top of Navigator 2.0.

 ![Features](./img/gg_router_short.gif)

+With `GgRouter` routes and query params can be nested in the same way widgets are nested.
+Out of your widget and route hierarchy, `GgRouter` creates and maintains a route tree.
+When you navigate through the route tree, `GgRouter` will build the right widgets for you.

 ## Activate GgRouter

-In order to activate `GgRouter`, create a `MaterialApp.router(...)` and provide it with an instance of `GgRouterDelegate` and `GgRouterInformationParser`.
+To activate `GgRouter`, create a `MaterialApp.router(...)` and provide it with an instance of `GgRouterDelegate` and `GgRouterInformationParser`.